 Hang the pinata with the rope.
 Popular places to hang one include:

 Draw a line on the ground, a safe distance from the pinata.
 Instruct the players that if it isn't their turn, they MUST stay behind this line.
+Have a couple of adult volunteers to help you keep watch over this.
+It is very easy, in the excitement, for children to forget to stay behind the line.

 Line up the players in any way you choose.
 One popular way is youngest to oldest.
 If you are celebrating a birthday, let the birthday person go first.